“Rare is the business that has a formal disaster plan, let alone one that covers a global Black Swan event.”Tim Stewart, trsdigital

 Knowing your customers—and how they may change—is key

-“Behaviors and attitudes will change,” says Ben Labay, CXL Agency’s Director of Research.
+“Behaviors and attitudes will change,” says Ben Labay, Speero Agency’s Director of Research.
 When it comes to identifying what has changed, Labay continues:

 I’d think the first stop is analytics—who dropped off, what channels, who remained, etc., but polls and surveys are obvious choices, too.